kilpkonn/msc-thesis/main.typ

 Lowering to HIR is done lazily.
 For example most function bodies are usually not lowered at this stage.
 One limitation of the `rust-analyzer` as of now is that it doesn't properly handle lifetimes.
-Explicit lifetimes are all mapped to `'static` lifetimes and implicit lifetime bounds are ignored.
+Explicit lifetimes are all mapped to ```rust 'static``` lifetimes and implicit lifetime bounds are ignored.
 This also limits our possibilities to do borrow checking as there simply isn't enough data available in the `rust-analyzer` yet.
 With the symbols table built up, `rust-analyzer` is ready to accept client requests.